You have been injured in an automobile accident, who pays the medical bills?

 What happens if I do not qualify for PIP or PIP exhausts?

 If you do not qualify for PIP or PIP exhausts, you can STILL receive treatment on a letter of protection (LOP) or through your health insurance (if applicable).
-Please review one of other articles on Letters of Protection or call one of our experienced personal injury attorneys.
+Please review one of the other articles on Letters of Protection or call one of our experienced personal injury attorneys.